- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-Chalk is a soft, white, porous sedimentary carbonate rock, a form of limestone.
-Cretaceous in age.
-It forms under reasonably deep marine conditions from the gradual accumulation of minute calcite plates (coccoliths) shed from micro-organisms called coccolithophores.
-It is common to find chert or flint nodules embedded in chalk.
-Brilliant white chalk cliffs are a dominant feature of the Yorkshire coast & the south coast of England.
-Specimens are supplied in labelled card trays.
+Specimens of Chalk, collected from Yorkshire, in the UK.
+Chalk is a soft, white, porous sedimentary carbonate rock and form of limestone.
+It forms in reasonably deep marine conditions, by the gradual accumulation of minute calcite plates, known as coccoliths, which shed from micro-organisms called coccolithophores.
+Additionally, it is not uncommon to find flint or chert nodules embedded in chalk.
+These specimens are Cretaceous in age, available in multiple sizes, and supplied in a white card tray with information label.

 Weight | 120 g |